Myung-koo Kang

 Kang, M. (2019, September 23).
 Promoting regional consensus on the path toward peace in Korea.
 Seoul-Washington Forum Fall 2019.
 Washington, D.C.: Council of Foreign Relations & Sejong Institute.

 Kang, M. (2019, September 24).
-Cost-sharing issues in US-ROK relations.
+The military defense cost-sharing issues in US-ROK relations.
 ROK-US Alliance Cooperation International Conference.
 Washington, D.C.: Sejong Institute & Hudson Institute.

 Kang, M. (2018, April 7).
 The Historical Origins of the One-Man Dominance (Chongsu) in Korean Chaebols: A Financial Control Thesis.
 59th Annual Convention.
 San Francisco: International Studies Association.